-Faria et al introduced the term "killing time".
-They found that all postoperative deaths in independent predictors of postoperative morbidity [26].
+Faria et al. [25] introduced the term "killing time."
+They found that all postoperative deaths in patients with both blunt and penetrating bowel injuries occurred in those who were operated after the first 24 hours.

-Mingoli and colleagues found that leukocytosis and delayed treatment (>6 hours) are early recognition which followed by adequate treatment is of crucial importance.
+Mingoli et al. [26] found that leukocytosis and delayed treatment (over six hours) are independent predictors of postoperative morbidity.

+Therefore, in trauma patients, surgeons require a high index of clinical suspicion and early recognition which, followed by adequate treatment, is of crucial importance.

-Therefore, in trauma patient surgeons require a high index of clinical suspicion and these injuries can be clinically silent and radiological hidden during the first hours and even days after trauma.
-Missing small bowel perforation with secondary peritonitis without treatment can be followed by deadly complication.
+The detection of isolated jejunal trauma as the only injury in BAT is a challenge because these injuries can be clinically silent and radiologically hidden during the first hours and even days after trauma.
+Missing small bowel perforation with secondary peritonitis without treatment can be followed by deadly complications.

-Detection of isolated jejunal trauma as the only injury in BAT is a challenge because intensive clinical monitoring and radiology follow-up are imperative.
-Surgery is a life-saving for those patients and treatment of these injuries usually require simple operative procedures.
+We must always suspect small intestine perforation in case of BAT.
+In that light intensive clinical monitoring and radiology follow-up are imperative.
+Surgery is life-saving for those patients and treatment of these injuries usually require simple operative procedures.